Converting mp4 to webm with ffmpeg

 So really, we've only got 5 flags to contend with.

-• The -c:v flag specifies a codec for video.
-In this case we're using the libvpx-vp9 codec, which has webm support.
+flag specifies a codec for video.
+In this case we're using thelibvpx-vp9

-• The -n:a flag tells FFmpeg to discard the audio component of the stream.
+flag tells FFmpeg to discard the audio component of the stream.
 In this specific case this may not have been necessary, since I don't think the original file came with an audio stream.
-I've used this in the past though to strip audio out of a video file.
+I've used this in the past though to strip audio out of a video file. - Lastly, we just specifiy the name of the output file.

 While it looks nasty, this is actually a pretty simple command, and really useful.
 I've used this for a variety of different purposes - optimizing the bandwidth of the videos on this site is one use case.
 I've also used it to turn screen recordings of bugs or demos of features into small little clips that can be attached to a Slack thread or JIRA ticket for work related stuff.